mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 TL 10 Armor 1 Cr.
 50,000
 TL 11 Armor 3 Cr.
 100,000

-Physical Characteristic Augmentation (TL 11): Physical Characteristic Augmentation (TL 11): A character’s Endurance, Strength or Dexterity can be increased in various ways, from replacing motor neurons with faster synthetic cells, to reinforcing bones and replacing organs with tougher vat-grown
+Physical Characteristic Augmentation (TL 11): Physical Characteristic Augmentation (TL 11): A character's Endurance, Strength or Dexterity can be increased in various ways, from replacing motor neurons with faster synthetic cells, to reinforcing bones and replacing organs with tougher vat-grown